MicrosoftDocs/well-architected/well-architected/iot/iot-performance.md

 The connection between a device and the cloud needs to be secure, reliable, and scalable to handle the targeted number of devices and messages.

 - Use an open stateful connection from a device to the cloud gateway.
-IoT Hub is optimized for managing millions of open stateful connections by using MQTT, AMQP, or WebSocket protocols).
+IoT Hub is optimized for managing millions of open stateful connections by using MQTT, AMQP, or WebSocket protocols.
 Keep open connections to the devices to minimize the overhead of security handshakes, authentication, and authorization.
 This practice improves performance and greatly reduces required bandwidth.

 - Use an AMQP protocol that supports multiplexing multiple channels on a single connection to minimize the number of open connections the cloud gateway requires.
 By using multiplexing, a transparent gateway can connect multiple leaf devices using their own channels over a single connection.